risktoollib/cloudera/README.md

 Repo to provide a CML template to build images suitable to `R` users
 when:

--   No `sudo` access is provided on CML for users to install ubuntu libs.
+-   No `sudo` access is provided on CML for users to install `ubuntu` libs.
--   You want tp minimize setup time for `R` advanced users with libraries pre-installed as per below:.
+-   You want minimize setup time for advanced users with the following libraries pre-installed:

 <!-- -->